spryker/spryker-docs/_drafts/oryx/oryx-versioning.md

 ### Release previews

-For those who want to know what's to come beforehand, for every major and minor release, we offer pre-release versions called Release Candidates (RC).
+For those who want to know what's to come beforehand, for every major and minor release, we offer prerelease versions called Release Candidates (RC).

 ## Release process